ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_costmap2d_plugin.md

     This part is usually placed at the end of cpp-file where the plugin class was written (in our example `gradient_layer.cpp`).
 It is good practice to place these lines at the end of the file, but technically, you can also place at the top.

-2. Plugin’s information should be stored to the plugin’s description file.
-This is done by using separate XML (in our example `gradient_plugins.xml`) in the plugin’s package.
+2. Plugin's information should be stored to the plugin's description file.
+This is done by using separate XML (in our example `gradient_plugins.xml`) in the plugin's package.
 This file contains information about:

     - `path`: Path and name of library where plugin is placed.
     - `name`: Plugin type referenced in `plugin_types` parameter (see next section for more details).
 It could be whatever you want.